troe27/UU-NGS02/docs/index.md

 <details>
 			<summary>tips</summary>
 			<p>
-        **Dirty:** (and fast to write, does not need any tool installed): grep the header-line containing the sample-names, count them.  <br>
+        Dirty: (and fast to write, does not need any tool installed): grep the header-line containing the sample-names, count them.  <br>
-        **Clean**: there's a BCFtools functionality that outputs a list of sample-names. e.g. bcftools query -l file.vcf | wc -l <br>
+        Clean: there's a BCFtools functionality that outputs a list of sample-names. e.g. bcftools query -l file.vcf | wc -l <br>
 		What is grep doing that make it a really bad idea to use on real data?
 		</p>